What to see at the Louvre

 Temporary Exhibitions and Cultural Events

-- Friday evening visit: the Louvre is open until 9:45 p.m. every Friday, offering a more tranquil and intimate atmosphere.
+- Friday evening visit: The Louvre is open until 9:45 p.m. every Friday, offering a more tranquil and intimate atmosphere.